tajchert/Nammu/README.md

 As library monitors your Permissions at any point of time (just call `init()`) you can get list of monitored Persmissions -`Nammu.getPrevPermissions()`, removed some `Nammu.removePermission(PermissionString)`, or check if is monitored `Nammu.containsPermission(PermissionString)`.

 ###How to import it?
-As for now it is NOT hosted at Maven/JCenter etc. as it is based on preview build of Android M which SDK is not available on those platforms.
+As for now it is not hosted at Maven/JCenter etc. as it is based on preview build of Android M which SDK is not available on those platforms.
 Till that time, it is available on jitpack.io by adding this to your build.gradle:

 ```groovy
 repositories {